piamanns/spellchecker/documentation/testing_document.md

 Two random list of 10 misspellings were generated from the [Wikipedia list of common misspellings](https://en.wikipedia.org/wiki/Wikipedia:Lists_of_common_misspellings/For_machines): one with misspelled words with a length of 6 characters (shorter misspellings), and the other with misspellings that have a length of 12 characters (longer misspellings).
 These lists of spelling errors are by no means representative for spelling errors in general, but the results give some pointers on the performance of the spell checker algorithms and the effect of the optional parameters.

 All words from both lists were spell checked using the [performance tester script](../src/tests/performance_tester.py).
-In the two first runs no maximum edit distance was set beforehand and substitutions by neighbouring keys were not prioritized:
+In the two first runs no maximum edit distance was set beforehand and substitutions by neighbouring keys were not prioritised:

 **Shorter misspellings:**
 ![Plot with results for misspellings of length 6](./images/plot_error_len_6_no_max_edit.png)